waynebonc/Popeyes/README.md

 Apple Silicon utility to quickly DFU and reboot a device.

-The host device must be Apple Silicon.
-Intel devices are not supported.
+The host device must be Apple Silicon or Intel T2.

 ## Compiling
 1. Clone repo with submodule